On The Effectiveness of the UK NIS Regulations as a Mandatory Cybersecurity Reporting Regime: Key Lessons Learned Recommendations

 Highlighting how global policymakers should ensure reporting results in actionable threat intelligence data, our research found that DHSC in England did not hold initial access data on the ransomware attacks faced.

-Finally; CISA advisories on ransomware attacks concerned edge or authentication initial access.
-Scottish healthcare similarly saw third-party data breaches, authentication system attacks and a web vulnerabilities exploited.
-This highlights the importance of authentication and edge security for practitioners - even where the headline attack type is simply ransomware.
+Finally, CISA advisories on ransomware attacks concerned edge or authentication initial access; Scottish healthcare similarly saw third-party data breaches, authentication system attacks and web vulnerabilities exploited - highlighting the importance of authentication and edge security for practitioners, even where the headline attack type is ransomware.